BSc (Hons) Cyber Security (with Industrial Placement)

 - We offer a wide range of services to help you find the right placement, including work-based learning support and careers advice and fairs.
 But it’s also up to you – the more proactive you are about applying for placements, the better.
-This is subject to national lockdown restrictions.

 What you will study

 Level 4 contains essential fundamental material which is relevant in all of our computing programmes.
 You will learn both subject-specific skills along with transferable skills which will increase your employability prospects.

 With the support of your tutors, you will learn about some of the essential facts, concepts, principles and theories relating to computing and computer applications.
 You will be able to demonstrate skills that underpin good practice in the field of computers and computational methods, e.g. laboratory tasks involving the creation of simple programs and the use of operating systems.

 This will help develop your understanding of hardware issues, including interfacing and data communications, and their impact on the overall design and performance of computer-based systems.